Mebus/restatic/README.md

 - Exclude options/patterns.

 ## Installation and Download
-Restatic should work on all platforms that support Qt and Borg.
+Restatic should work on all platforms that support Qt and Restic.

 ### Linux / Windows
-First install Borg and its [dependencies](https://restic.net/).
+First install Restic and its [dependencies](https://restic.net/).
 Then install Restatic from Pypi:
 ```
 $ pip install restatic
 ```